apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 Next, let us discuss the other auxiliary variables that are introduced by Apalache to check the temporal property.
 These extra variables correspond to parts of the temporal property we want to check.
-These are the following variables with their valuations in state 0:
+These are the following variables with their valuations in the initial state:

 ```
 (* State0 ==